Phonicmas/BiotechExpansionWarhammer40k/README.md

    *Bone Breaker - Does low damage and applies manipulation and move speed malus

+## Toggable Patches
+    *Restore fertility to space marines
+    *Remove the prerequisites of the genes
+    *If spencers mods are installed, replaces his geneseeds with my geneseed

 ## Other things
     *Mod contains 3 xenotypes; Space Marine, Primaris Space Marine and Space Marine Psyker (Librarian or whatever chaos calls theirs)
     *Mod contains a faction containing all three above mentioned xenotypes.